 Below is the final image after cropping away the unwanted parts.

 You might notice that the color looks a little different in this cropped version.
-That’s because I applied a filter in the native Photos app.
+That’s because I applied an iPhone filter in the native Photos app.

 If you want to do this, ensure you’re still viewing the editing tools, then tap the Filters icon (three intersecting circles).

 For this photo I used the Transfer filter.
 This filter works particularly well for a fine art color look.
 Tap Done when you’re ready to save your image.